-Did you know that HubSpot found that 67% of B2B brands leveraged account-based marketing in 2021?
+67% of B2B brands used account-based marketing in 2021, according to HubSpot.

 What is account-based marketing?